roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 of cases.
 If the two wheel velocities are the same, then the average works trivially.
 If the two velocities are different (but constant), then the motion of the robot is a circle.
-Figure :numref:`axlevelocity` shows the robot motion.
+:numref:`axlevelocity` shows the robot motion.
 Assuming the outer circle radius is :math:`\rho + 2L` with velocity :math:`r\dot{\phi}_1` and the inner circle is radius :math:`\rho` with wheel velocity :math:`r\dot{\phi}_2`, we have that the motion of a